ricniew/ITM-TLS1.n-implementation/README.md

 Export your DISPLAY Variable and then execute: `itmcmd agent start cj` or `itmcmd agent -o [your instance] start cj`

 NOTE: the changes made by the script are global.
 If your have defined TEPD instances to connect to another TEPS running on a remote host, and this TEPS is not TLSV1.n enabled, you must modify the `ITMHOME/lx8266/cj/bin/cnp_[instance].sh`.
-Locate
+Locate the code and replace  with:

     61: # Check if TEP_JAVA_HOME defined; if not, set to same value as JAVA_HOME
     62: if [ ! ${TEP_JAVA_HOME} ]; then